Top 7 Cheap Web Hosting Providers in 2020

-- For the lowest plan you can only host 2 websites
+- For the lowest web hosting plan, you can only host two websites

-- To get this price you’ll have to commit for 2 years.
+- To get this price, you'll have to commit for two years.

 7. eHost – $2.75/mo

-eHost is one of the newer companies but they’ve done a good job so far in terms of support and speed hence we’ve included them in this list.
+eHost is one of the newer web hosting companies, but they've done an excellent job so far in terms of support and speed; hence we've included them in this list.